leelawd/UltimateChat-Sponge/README.md

 # UltimateChat
-Ultimate and advanced Chat for Bukkit
+Ultimate and advanced Chat for Sponge